Last Updated on May 6, 2023

 For dinner, my husband chose a relaxed, informal restaurant that served killer cocktails – the perfect end to my day.
 True to our budget-traveler ethos, we stayed in a hostel in Copenhagen.
 But it was a rather posh one with a very cool design and of course, we splurged on a private room with a bathroom!

 I didn’t want a celebration that would make me feel out of place at my own party, so my 50th birthday celebration wasn’t fancy or extravagant – that’s not my style.
 I saw no point in putting on a cocktail dress and high heels when I spend my life in either flip-flops or hiking shoes.
-Copenhagen might not be the first city that springs to mind as a place for a milestone celebration, but for the 50th birthday double celebration, it was perfect.
+Copenhagen might not be the first city that springs to mind as a place for a milestone celebration, but for my 50th birthday celebration trip, it was perfect.

 PARIS, FRANCE: Celebrating in the City of Love